 The 2015 shelling of Mariupol—an industry-heavy port city in eastern Ukraine—dealt a severe blow to local infrastructure.
-An influx of nearly 100,000 refugees after the 2014 conflict with Russia was already straining the city’s resources—especially Mariupol’s transportation infrastructure.
+An influx of nearly 100,000 refugees after the 2014 conflict in the region was already straining the city’s resources—especially Mariupol’s transportation infrastructure.
 In addition to the existing transit system, passengers typically rely, for example, on Marshrutka, a post-Soviet privately operated mini bus.

 But Mariupol is not the only Ukrainian city operating compromised infrastructure.
 Across the country, public transport, waste management, water supply and sanitation, district heating, and other municipal services have suffered from years of underinvestment.
 In the city of Lviv, once known as the little Paris of the East, water shortages and air pollution are major problems.
 In the capital city of Kyiv, home to 3 million people, residents are eager to see major improvements to their transit, water, and waste systems.
 The country requires at least $30 billion of investment in its infrastructure between now and 2030.